 Care and Maintenance Tips

-Isn't it amazing how new windows and doors make such a difference in the look of your home?
-Your windows and doors will continue to perform like new if you follow these simple cleaning and maintenance routines:
+Isn’t it amazing how new windows and doors make such a difference in the look and livability of your home?
+You can keep them looking beautiful and performing like new with simple cleaning and maintenance.

 - DO clean window and door frames with a mixture of mild dish soap and water.

 - DO test cleaners on an inconspicuous area first.

 - DO rinse completely with clear water, then wipe dry with a soft cloth.

 - DO clean tracks and weep holes.

 - DO check weatherstripping and hardware for wear and tear.

 - DO clean your insulating glass with proper cleaning agents.